Spotlight

 New PCJ research looks at the many perils of being released from jail in the middle of the night, an all-too-common practice.

-Sandra Susan Smith explores the ways in which pretrial incarceration affects job retention, job-seeking, and relative confidence in the ability to succeed in getting a job.
+Sandra Susan Smith explores how pretrial incarceration affects job retention, job-seeking, and relative confidence in the ability to get a job.

 Harvard Law Professor Alexandra Natapoff explains the stark inequalities between the top and bottom of the criminal justice system in a lecture to celebrate her appointment as the Lee S. Kreindler Professor of Law.